Most of us don’t plan events for a living…

 If you’re committed to your final guest count and you still want to save, stick with food trucks.
 Just make sure to secure a venue that’s not too remote and that will allow them.

-Want help booking a food truck for your wedding?
-Roaming Hunger can help.
+Want help booking a caterer your wedding?
+Roaming Hunger can help you find some great wedding catering options.